-Plimsolls must be worn during a session-these prevent slipping on the floor or equipment.
+Soft soled shoes (plimsolls) are recommended for indoor play.
 Children are discouraged from running except when taking part in adult led movement activities.
 Sandals are permitted during hot weather but must cover the children's toes to prevent injury.

 A record of accidents and incidents is kept.
 Should your child be involved in an accident or incident you will be informed via Famly and required acknowledge the notification via the app.